7 Warning Signs of Gaslighting in Relationships and How to Stop It

 Gaslighting is the number one manipulative tactic that narcissists and sociopaths use to get you to believe that you are crazy or that you lack common sense.

 Gaslighters do anything they can to get you to question your thought patterns so much, you start to question your reality.
+Recognizing gaslighting requires a high level of emotional intelligence to validate your own feelings and reality.
 You then have to over-rely on them to think for you, make decisions for you, tell you how you are feeling, and diagnose you.
 They will act like they know what/who is best for you.

 Nothing makes you more susceptible to gaslighting than low self-esteem, people pleasing, and loneliness rooted in un-dealt with trauma and self-blame.